Statistical mechanics: History

 "Probabilistic mechanics" might today seem a more appropriate term, but "statistical mechanics" is firmly entrenched.
 Shortly before his death, Gibbs published in 1902 Elementary Principles in Statistical Mechanics, a book which formalized statistical mechanics as a fully general approach to address all mechanical systems—macroscopic or microscopic, gaseous or non-gaseous.
-Gibbs' methods were initially derived in the framework classical mechanics, however they were of such generality that they were found to adapt easily to the later quantum mechanics, and still form the foundation of statistical mechanics to this day.
+Gibbs' methods were initially derived in the framework of classical mechanics.
+However, they were of such generality that they were found to adapt easily to the later quantum mechanics, and still form the foundation of statistical mechanics to this day.

 Principles: mechanics and ensembles

 In physics, two types of mechanics are usually examined: classical mechanics and quantum mechanics.
 For both types of mechanics, the standard mathematical approach is to consider two concepts: